submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 ##### 2. Export the Service on **cluster-3**

-In order to signify that the Service should be visible and discoverable to other clusters in the cluster set, a `ServiceExport` needs to be created.
-The `subctl export` command can be used to automatically create the required `ServiceExport` object:
+As before, use the `subctl export` command to export the Service:

 ```bash
 $ subctl export service --namespace nginx-test nginx-ss
 Service exported successfully
 ```

-Verify that the `ServiceExport` object has been created for the `nginx-ss` Service within the nginx-test namespace:
+After creation of the `ServiceExport`, the `nginx-ss` Service will be exported to other clusters via the Broker.
+The Status information on the `ServiceExport` object will indicate this:
 <!-- markdownlint-disable no-trailing-spaces -->
 ```bash
 $ kubectl -n nginx-test describe serviceexport nginx-ss